KaiserRuben/DiffDigest/ReadMe.md

 # DiffDigest: Git Commit Message Generator

-The Git Commit Message Generator is a Python-based tool that helps developers create meaningful and standardized commit messages based on the changes in their Git repository.
-It analyzes the Git diff, generates commit message examples, and selects the most appropriate message for the user to use.
+The Git Commit Message Generator is a Python-based tool that helps developers create meaningful and standardized commit messages based on the changes in a Git repository.
+It analyzes the Git diff, refines the important info, and generates the most appropriate message based on that information.

 ## Features

 - Retrieves the Git diff of the staged changes
 - Analyzes the diff to provide a summary of the affected areas, notable modifications, and potential impact
-- Generates commit message examples following the conventional commit format
+- Refines the important information
-- Selects the most appropriate commit message based on relevance and clarity
+- Generates a commit message following the conventional commit format
 - Copies the selected commit message to the clipboard for easy pasting into the commit message field
 - Supports multiple LLM providers for flexible and powerful language processing